• Written By Sahana Soma Kodarkar

 Wastewater treatment procedure involves the process of treating wastewater appropriately.
 There are different ways to treat wastewater in a wastewater treatment plant.
 The treatment plant for domestic wastewater is referred to as a sewage treatment plant.
 The industrial wastewater treatment process takes place either in a separate industrial wastewater treatment plant or in a sewage treatment plant.
 Agricultural wastewater treatment plants and leachate treatment plants are two other types of wastewater treatment plants.
 To know more about the wastewater treatment plant process, read the article below.

 Embibe offers a range of study materials for students in CBSE board.
 These study materials include previous year question papers, NCERT books and solution sets.
 A team of experts from Embibe prepares the solution sets that will help the students understand the correct approach to be followed to answer the questions in the solution set correctly.
-All these study materials are avialable in PDF format and can be downloaded for free.
+All these study materials are avialable in PDF format and can be downloaded for.

 Wastewater Treatment: Details